UMWEDU/umw-admissions-sync/_pages/language-placement-exams.md

 You need to allow about 45 minutes to complete the test.
 You will find out your scores and your recommended placement at orientation.

 <strong>Once you are ready to take the exam,</strong> you can find the special UMW log-in link and instructions for the test you want to take below.
 You will enter a <strong>Test Code</strong> and <strong>Password </strong>(provided to you via email) as well as your <strong>full legal name</strong>.
-The original email from the Department of Modern Langua

-ges and Literatures was sent to you on April 30.
+The email from the Department of Modern Languages and Literatures will be sent around April 30.

 <strong>After logging in</strong> you will fill out some important personal information.